FearTheDeer9/fearthedeer9.github.io/_posts/2025-04-14-The Geometry of Categorical and Hierarchical Concepts in Large Language Modeels.md

 $\bar{\gamma}_0 = \sum_{i=0}^{d-1} \bar{\gamma}_0^{w_i}.$ (4.2)

-The theorem says that, if a (perfect) linear representation of the animal feature exists, then every token having the animal attribute has the same dot product with the representation vector; i.e., “cat” is exactly as much animal as “dog” is.
-If this weren’t true, then increasing the probability that the output is about an animal would also increase the relative probability that the output is about a dog rather than a cat.
+The theorem says that, if a (perfect) linear representation of the animal feature exists, then every token having the animal attribute has the same dot product with the representation vector; i.e., "cat" is exactly as much animal as "dog" is.
+If this weren't true, then increasing the probability that the output is about an animal would also increase the relative probability that the output is about a dog rather than a cat.

 Using this, the authors introduce the notion of a vector representation of an attribute:
 #### Vector representation